Avoid these mistakes when teaching your child to ride their bike

 Avoid these mistakes when teaching your child to ride a bike

-You try riding a bike where your feet don't reach the ground and your arms don't reach the handlebars and tell me how safe you feel.
-Now consider your child trying to do this for the very first time!
+Imagine trying to ride a bike where your feet don’t touch the ground and your arms can’t reach the handlebars—how safe would you feel?
+Now think about a child doing that for the first time.

 Further Reading: Is my kids bike the right size for them?